Bahrein-LM/notes-app-dummy-1/README.md

 <br>

 Here is the step that you need to follow:

+#### First Step

-1. First, you need to initialize node package manager on center folder (not inside backend or frontend) by using this command:
+you need to initialize node package manager on center folder (not inside backend or frontend) by using this command:

 ```bash
 npm init -y
 ```
+#### Second Step

-2. Second, edit your package.json on the scripts part:
+Second, edit your package.json on the scripts part:

 ```bash

 "scripts": {
     'build': 'npm install --prefix backend && npm install --prefix frontend'
 }
 ```
+#### Third Step

-3. Third, run this command on the CMD or PowerShell:
+Third, run this command on the CMD or PowerShell:

 ```bash
 npm run build
 ```